Ilariu Dobridor: Generational polemicist

 Dobridor remained involved in the ideological disputations that split his generation into small factions.
 Mircea Vulcănescu, who rallied with traditionalist conservatism and an Orthodox-centered identity, regarded him as his adversary to the center.
 This centrist group, also frequented by Emil Cioran, Mircea Eliade, Eugène Ionesco and Petru Manoliu (as they were in 1934), was equally critical of conservatism and Marxism; its exponents searched for a "revolutionary spirituality" that was also not entirely adverse to literary modernism.
-Dobridor made himself infamous as a polemicist: in March 1935, the Ilfov County tribunal sentenced him to a one-month term in prison, as well as ordering him to pay 50,000 lei in damages, for his libel against art critic Petru Comarnescu.
+Dobridor made himself infamous as a polemicist: in March 1935, the Ilfov County tribunal sentenced him to a one-month term in prison, as well as ordering him to pay 50,000 lei in damages, for his libel against art critic Comarnescu.
 Another colleague, Petre Pandrea, drew him an unflattering portrait in his scattered memoirs: "[Dobridor is] freakishly small, envious, bitter, mean, a nuisance who knows how to spit better than any cat".

 Dobridor's commitment to the Peasantist doctrine was exacerbated by his group's opposition to the governing National Liberal Party.
 Reportedly, in August 1935 he was pounced upon and beaten up by unknown assailants, rumored to have been undercover agents of the Romanian Police, while walking about Cișmigiu Gardens.
 In December 1935, he was general secretary of the PNȚ youth section in Bucharest.
 In this capacity, he censured "right-wing agitators" such as the Iron Guard, noting that his and his party's nationalism was agrarian-focused, subsumed to the peasantry, and as such more legitimate than fascism.
 He repeated the message at a March 1936 rally in Râmnicu Vâlcea, where, as Dreptatea reported, he dressed down "all those who propagate anarchy and hatred."
 During that interval, Dem I. Dobrescu, who had stood on the PNȚ's left, quit the party, claiming that its centrist leadership had asked for his speeches to be reviewed and censored by Dobridor.
 The issue created a stir in political circles, since Dobrescu was a senior politician and former Mayor of Bucharest, next to whom Dobridor appeared as an opportunist.
 Gossip credited to another PNȚ centrist, Mihail Ghelmegeanu, had it that Dobridor had once survived on subsidized dairy, provided to him and other struggling youths as part of Dobrescu's extensive welfare program.